-Osgood-Schlatter disease happens during the growth spurt of puberty, when the bones, muscles, and tendons grow at different rates.
+Osgood-Schlatter disease happens during the growth spurt of puberty.
+During a child's growth spurt, the bones, muscles, and tendons grow at different rates.
 In OSD, the tendon that connects the shinbone to the kneecap pulls on the growth plate at the top of the shinbone.
 Activities and sports cause this to happen over and over, which causes injury to the growth plate.
 This injury leads to the pain of OSD.

 Who Gets Osgood-Schlatter Disease?